vvvv/betadocs/Learning/Tutorials/English Video Tutorials.md

 In this second part of the tutorial we are going to connect some beat detection to our previous prepared Rope node.

-We are creating a Beatdetector (Value), press F1 to go to the helpfile, select our audio source in the AudioRecordSelector node, select what we want to copy, than hit CTRL-C, to copy the help patch to the clipboard.
-Move over to the original patch, hoover above a suited location, and hit CTRL-V to paste.
+We are creating a Beatdetector (Value), press <kbd>F1</kbd> to go to the helpfile, select our audio source in the AudioRecordSelector node, select what we want to copy, than hit <kbd>CTRL-C</kbd>, to copy the help patch to the clipboard.
+Move over to the original patch, hoover above a suited location, and hit <kbd>CTRL-V</kbd> to paste.

 All we need to do now is make the connection from BangOUT to the IOBox (value) that is triggering the random (value) node.